Mikaël Kingsbury

-Mikaël Kingsbury (born July 24, 1992) is a Canadian freestyle skier.
-He is the most accomplished moguls and freestyle skier of all time.
-He achieved eminence early in his career after earning the 2009–10 FIS World Cup Rookie of the Year award.
+Mikaël Kingsbury (born July 24, 1992) is a Canadian freestyle skier He achieved eminence early in his career after earning the 2009–10 FIS World Cup Rookie of the Year award.
 He is a 13-time FIS Freestyle World Cup title-holder for overall moguls and nine-time title-holder for overall freestyle, owning the records for most men's Moguls World Cup titles and Overall Freestyle World Cup titles.
-He also owns the records for career World Cup moguls victories with 99, and consecutive Freestyle World Cup event wins with 13.
+He also holds the records for 100 career World Cup moguls wins and 13 consecutive Freestyle World Cup event wins.
 He is the first man to have won both the moguls and dual moguls World Championship events (sweeping the two events three times), and has won the most medals at the Freestyle World Championships of any male competitor in history, having won a medal in 15 of the 16 events he has competed in.
-Kingsbury has also won the Olympic silver medal in 2014 and 2022, and the gold medal in men's moguls at the 2018 PyeongChang Winter Olympics.
+Kingsbury also won the Olympic silver medal in 2014, 2022 and 2026, and the gold medal in men's moguls at the 2018 Winter Olympics and men's dual moguls at the 2026 Winter Olympics.

 Career

 Early success

-After several seasons of competition in the Nor-Am Cup, Kingsbury enjoyed much greater success in 2010, winning four moguls and one dual moguls event before finishing the year on the World Cup circuit with two consecutive 4th-place finishes.
+After several seasons of competition in the Nor-Am Cup, Kingsbury enjoyed much greater success in 2010, winning four moguls and one dual moguls event before finishing the year on the World Cup circuit with two consecutive fourth-place finishes.
 He was named the 2009–10 FIS World Cup Rookie of the Year for these efforts.

 Kingsbury earned his first World Cup podium in the first moguls event of his first full World Cup season, then followed this up with his first World Cup win on December 21, 2010.
 With the victory, he became the first 18-year-old to win a FIS Freestyle World Cup event.

-Kingsbury continued his breakthrough season with one more World Cup event win and five additional medals, finishing the 2010–11 FIS Freestyle Skiing World Cup season 4th overall and 3rd in the moguls discipline, behind countryman Alexandre Bilodeau and winner Guilbaut Colas.
+Kingsbury continued his breakthrough season with one more World Cup event win and five additional medals, finishing the 2010–11 FIS Freestyle Skiing World Cup season fourth overall and third in the moguls discipline, behind countryman Alexandre Bilodeau and winner Guilbaut Colas.
 In the midst of this season, he competed in his first 2011 FIS World Championships and began with a bronze medal in the moguls event behind Bilodeau and winner Colas.
 In the dual moguls event, Kingsbury fell in the final pairing, again finishing behind Bilodeau, this time for the silver medal.
 Reflecting on his first World Championships, Kingsbury stated: "I never thought at the beginning of the season that I'd be able to be two times on the podium at Deer Valley, the hardest course in the world.
 Alex, since I was young, was my example to follow; it's awesome to be in the final against him."